JWPedia/JWPedia.github.io/_posts/2020-04-09-cli-regolith.md

 On the other hand, there are some GUI apps that I installed out of necessity: Zoom, Anki, pCloud Sync, and Discord.
 While some rudimentary command-line applications for these services exist, they do not meet my needs.
 For instance, offline sync capability for pCloud is only available via Electron GUI app.

 While I'd love to be able to completely substitute GUI web browsers with TUI web browsers for this experiment, some mission-critical websites rely on Javascript.
-Where possible, however, I will be using tools like [mps-youtube](https://github.com/mps-youtube/mps-youtube), [Newsboat](https://github.com/newsboat/newsboat), and [Links2](http://www.aboutlinux.info/2007/02/links2-cross-platform-console-based-web.html) where possible for internet media consumption.
+Where possible, however, I will be using tools like [mps-youtube](https://github.com/mps-youtube/mps-youtube), [Newsboat](https://github.com/newsboat/newsboat), and [Links2](http://www.aboutlinux.info/2007/02/links2-cross-platform-console-based-web.html) for internet media consumption.

 # Getting Used to Regolith (i.e. i3)